Valerie Davidson

 Valerie Nurr'araaluk Davidson (born May 19, 1967) is an American politician who briefly served as the 13th lieutenant governor of Alaska, from October to December 2018.
 She was sworn in after Byron Mallott's abrupt resignation from the post on October 16, 2018.
-In April 2020, Davidson became the 12th president of Alaska Pacific University.
-She is the first woman to serve as president of the university.
-In March 2021, Davidson became interim president of Alaska Native Tribal Health Consortium.
+In April 2020, Davidson became the 12th president of Alaska Pacific University, the first woman to serve as the university's president.
+She took a leave of absence from Alaska Pacific University to become interim president of the Alaska Native Tribal Health Consortium in March 2021.
+Her presidency of the Consortium became permanent in June of the same year and she resigned from Alaska Pacific University at that time.
+Davidson later became CEO of the Consortium as well.
+She left the Consortium in May 2024.

 Early and personal life

 Davidson was born in Bethel, Alaska.
 Her mother is Yup'ik, and her father is originally from Port Orchard, Washington.
 She grew up both in Bethel and the nearby Aniak.
 Davidson is an enrolled tribal member of the Orutsararmiut Native Council.

 In 1992, Davidson graduated from University of Alaska Southeast with a Bachelor of Education.
 Davidson also holds a degree in law from the University of New Mexico, obtained in 1998.
 After she graduated, she worked as a lawyer for the Alaska Native Tribal Health Consortium.